Alex3DLabs/Klipper_Configs/Voron/TrIDEX/ReadMe.md

 Starting with an LDO Trident 250 Kit, I am going to build a TrIDEX

-Dual DragonBurners with Revo Hotends Sherpa Minis
+Dual DragonBurners with Rapido HF Hotends and Sherpa Minis

 BTT Octopus v1.1 with TMC2209 Stepper Motors